 In low-light conditions, Trichocereus bridgesii monstrose ‘Penis Cactus’ may not grow as well and may become elongated as it reaches for more sunlight.
 If you notice that your TBM cactus is stretching out and becoming leggy, it is likely not receiving enough light.
 You can remedy this by moving the cactus to a location with more light, or supplementing its light with artificial light sources such as grow lights.
 When using grow lights, ensure that the light source is positioned about 6 to 12 inches above Trichocereus bridgesii monstrose ‘Penis Cactus’ and is on for 12 to 16 hours per day.

 You might also like: How Much Light Do Succulents Need?
 A Comprehensive Guide in 12 Parts

 It does not require frequent fertilization, but it can benefit from a small amount of cactus fertilizer during the growing season.
 It is best to dilute the fertilizer to at least half strength to prevent fertilizer burn.

 Common Problems and Solutions

-Like other succulent plants, Trichocereus bridgesii monstrose ‘Penis Cactus’ is susceptible to certain problems that can affect its growth and health.
+Like other succulents, Trichocereus bridgesii monstrose ‘Penis Cactus’ is susceptible to certain problems that can affect its growth and health.

-The most common issue that growers encounter with this plant is overwatering.
+The most common issue that growers encounter with this cactus is overwatering.
 Overwatering can lead to root rot, which can eventually kill Trichocereus bridgesii monstrose ‘Penis Cactus’.
 To avoid overwatering, allow the soil to dry completely between watering sessions.
-In addition, ensure that the plant is grown in well-draining soil to prevent water from accumulating at the bottom of the pot.
+In addition, ensure that the TBM cactus is grown in well-draining soil to prevent water from accumulating at the bottom of the pot.